 \textbf{Generalized pure $ 3 $-qubit GHZ state:} Let us consider a generalized pure $3$-qubit GHZ state given by

-shared between Alice and Bob, with first two of its qubits are in Alice's possession while the remaining qubit is in Bob's possession, i.e., they belong to the $H_{A_1} \otimes H_{A_2} \otimes H_B$ Hilbert space.
-By accelerating Bob's qubit, we study the non-separability between inertial Alice's qubits and modes of Rob in Rindler spacetime by exploring AR $q$-conditional entropy.
-Using the recipe given in Sec. \ref{sec:RQS}, we get the composite state of the inertial $ A_1A_2 $ and non-inertial $ R $ as $\rho_{A_1 A_2 R_I R_{II}}^{\text{GHZ}_3}$, and the state $ \rho_{A_1 A_2 R}^{\text{GHZ}_3} $ as the mixed subsystem after tracing out the mode of Rob's qubit in region II.
+shared between Alice and Bob, with the first two of its qubits in Alice's possession while the remaining qubit is in Bob's possession, i.e., they belong to the $H_{A_1} \otimes H_{A_2} \otimes H_B$ Hilbert space.
+By accelerating Bob's qubit, we study the non-separability between inertial Alice's two qubits and modes of Rob in the region I of Rindler spacetime by exploring the AR $q$-conditional entropy.
+Using the recipe given in Sec. \ref{sec:RQS}, we get the composite state of the inertial $ A_1A_2 $ and non-inertial $ R $ as $\rho_{A_1 A_2 R_I R_{II}}^{\text{GHZ}_3}$, and the state $ \rho_{A_1 A_2 R}^{\text{GHZ}_3} $ as the mixed subsystem after tracing out the modes of Rob's qubit in region II.
 The density matrix of $\rho_{A_1A_2R}^{\text{GHZ}_3}$ is given by